kiwanami/emacs-widget-mvc/readme.md

 [![Tag Version](https://img.shields.io/github/tag/kiwanami/emacs-widget-mvc.svg)](https://github.com/kiwanami/emacs-widget-mvc/tags)
 [![License](http://img.shields.io/:license-gpl3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

-This program is a GUI framework for emacs lisp.
+This is a GUI framework for emacs lisp.
-This framework is designed for the programmers who familiar with the conventional Web MVC frameworks.
+It is designed for the programmers who arefamiliar with the conventional Web MVC frameworks.

-The current status is under construction.
+:hammer_and_pick:  **This is under construction!** :hammer_and_pick:

 ## Applications

-Todo
+**TODO**

 ## Sample Code